The dream of my own vineyard…

 I began to significantly expand my search radius.
 I traded the caravan for a plane, travelled countries, changed continents.
 Yet, intuitively I was always drawn to the vicinity of Rome.
 Here, I secretly hoped to find THE PLACE I had been longing for for so long: a historic vineyard overlooking the sea, nestled in peaceful, untouched nature, with grapes that would have the potential to contribute to wine history.

 A critical tip from an old Italian professor ultimately led me to my goal.
 When he poured me a red wine that can only be grown on the Terra Nera “island” because of its high standards concerning suitable geological conditions, I knew from the first drop: I had made it!
-I had finally reached the taste experience that I had been meticulously searching for for over a decade.
+I had finally reached the taste experience that I had been meticulously searching for over 5 years.

 Another happy moment was when I saw Terra Nera for the first time.
 I was inspired by the way that with each meter these hilly, partly densely-wooded, one million square meters extended further and further before my eyes.
 I gained a profound respect for the challenge that was awaiting me here.